205 vulnerable people provided with access to legal support

 “We are always looking at how the University can develop and improve this kind of support, and this is currently focused on a potential increase in demand from those seeking refuge during the lockdown period.”

-To date, around 120 vulnerable people have been provided with access to vital legal support during the pandemic.
+To date, 205 vulnerable people have been provided with access to vital legal support during the pandemic (figure correct as of March 2021).

 For more information, please see the full CLOCK news release.